1908 World Series: Game 4

-This one was over in 95 minutes.
+This one was over in 1 hour and 35 minutes.
 RBI singles by Harry Steinfeldt and Solly Hofman in the third inning after two walks gave Mordecai Brown all the support he'd need.
 Brown allowed only four hits and walked none.
 The Cubs added another run in the ninth when Frank Chance reached on an error with two on.

 Game 5

-The attendance during this last game of the 1908 World Series was the smallest crowd in Series history, at 6,210.

 In the first inning, Overall registered four strikeouts, as Claude Rossman reached on an uncaught third strike.
 This was the first, and to date only, instance of a four-strikeout inning in a World Series game.
 Overall allowed only three hits, walking four and striking out 10 for his second win of the series.
 In 18 1/3 innings pitched during the series, he allowed only seven hits and two runs for an ERA of 0.98.

 The Cubs scored the game's first run in the first on three straight one-out singles, the last of which to Frank Chance scoring a run, then added another run in the fifth on Johnny Evers's double after two walks.

 Boss Schmidt, who made the last out of the 1907 Series with a popup to short, also made the last out of this Series with a feeble catcher-to-first groundout.